List of Masked Rider monsters: Tripron

-A red robotic monster that originally appeared as its three components: Tripron Units 1-3.
+A red robotic crab monster that originally appeared as its three components: Tripron Units 1-3.
 Tripron Unit 1 can shoot an energy beam from its antennae.
 Together, they can become a united version of Tripron who can attack with the circle on its head.
 When Nefaria finds out that Patsy is a distraction to Dex, she plans to use this and persuades Count Dregon to let her use Tripron: the first of the new mutant strain.
 Count Dregon launches Tripron down to Earth.
 Meanwhile, Donais comes back to Earth to give Dex the Super Blue upgrade.
 While Donais works on the upgrade, Dex traces Tripron's signal and ends up attacked by the Tripron Units.
 After Donais arrived upon completing the upgrade, Dex transforms only to be captured by Nefaria.
 She and Tripron trapped Dex in a room with spikes on the walls that are closing in on him.
 Using his Super Blue powers to get out through the dripping water on the ceiling, Dex ends up taking down the Commandoids as Nefaria unleashes Tripron who combine to attack Dex.
 Dex calls for Combat Chopper (who was then transformed into Ultra Chopper).
 After ramming Tripron, Dex defeated Tripron with his new power sword the Blue Saber attack.